-The IO should, therefore, produce the person before a Magistrate under Sec.
-15 (5-A) of the ITPA, 1956 (where the initial search and rescue was conducted without a warrant) for orders, for the person to be examined by a registered medical practitioner for the purposes of determination of the age of such person, or for the detection of any injuries as a result of sexual abuse or for the presence of any sexually transmitted diseases.
+The Investigating Officer should, therefore, produce the rescued person before a Magistrate under Sec.
+15 (5-A) of the ITPA, 1956 (where the initial search and rescue was conducted without a warrant), and the Magistrate should order, for the person to be examined by a registered medical practitioner for the purposes of determination of the age of such person, or for the detection of any injuries as a result of sexual abuse or for the presence of any sexually transmitted diseases.